david8zhang/pirate-rpg/readme.md

 - Enable player to swim
 - Enemies which can control ships
-- Procedurally generated content
+- Fixed map
-  - Map generation
+- Mob spawners
-  - Random mob placement based on maps
+  - Randomly placed throughout the game
 - UI menus
 - Saving a game
-- Ability to drop items from inventory

 ## Nice to Have Features (after Alpha release):